q26559303-eng/LatentYield-android-llm-server-/README.md

 /WebUI: Frontend source code (React/TS).

 /app/src/main/cpp: C++ JNI wrappers and llama.cpp integration.
+---

+## 📚 Documentation

+For deep technical insights and integration guides, please refer to our dedicated documentation:

+* **[Developer Integration Guide](docs/API_CALL_GUIDE.md)**: Detailed instructions on how to call the local LLM server from other Android apps or external clients.
+* **[Technical Whitepaper](docs/ARCHITECTURE_AND_PLANNING.md)**: A deep dive into the project's roadmap, architectural design, and technical implementation details.

+---
 🗺️ Roadmap
 [ ] GPU Acceleration (Vulkan/OpenCL) support.